firebase/firebase-admin-go/CONTRIBUTING.md

 This will execute both unit and integration test suites.

+### End to end testing for dynamic links.

+To run end to end tests for Firebase dynamic follow these steps:

+1. From the firebase console, create a short link under "Grow > Dynamic Links".
+2. From your broser or phone, go to that short link and see that it redirects as desired.
+3. Wait up to 36 hours for stats to show up on the console.
+4. Create a file named dynamic_links_e2e_url.txt under tests/data/.
+5. Populate that file with the short link you created in #1 e.g. $ echo 'https://your1.app.goo.gl/suff' > tests/data/dynamic_links_e2e_url.txt

 ### Test Coverage

 Coverage can be measured per package by passing the `-cover` flag to the test invocation: